Where to start

 - Begin by deploying the Barracuda Web Security Gateway in your network, selecting your authentication mechanism, and testing out policies as described above.

 - After you have configured and tested block and allow policies and authentication, you're ready to test extending this protection to your remote laptop or iPad, for example.
 If your use case is:

 - Chromebooks - Configure the Barracuda Chromebook Security Extension using your G Suite admin console.

 - Remote laptops, PC and Macintosh computers – Install the Barracuda Web Security Agent on one of these devices, which synchronizes them with the Barracuda Web Security Gateway policies.
-See Barracuda Web Security Agent - How it Works and How to Install the Barracuda WSA with the Barracuda Web Security Gateway to get started.
+See Filtering Traffic for Offsite and Mobile Users and How to Install the Barracuda WSA with the Barracuda Web Security Gateway to get started.

 - Test your block and allow policies with one remote device before extending to all remote devices.

 For use case examples specific to students, see: